bridgecommand/bc-world/GMRT_OSM_Importer/Readme.md

 section.
 The main ones are the path to the GMRT GeoTIFF file, and the output resolution.

-**Warning**:
-At the moment, the script is very slow to run, due to the OSM filtering.
-To test the script, you may want to start with `use_osm_coastline = False`.
-As an example, a model covering Portsmouth Harbour at 1025x1025 resolution took about 5 hours to process on a modern laptop.

 When the script has finished, the files in the output directory can be copied into a new folder in your Bridge Command world models folder.

 ## Future work
-It should be possible to increase the speed of the
-OSM filtering significantly.

 The terrain texture is currently very simplistic.
 This could be improved, either generating a more realistic texture, or using available aerial or